 The Boulder Interviews

 These far-reaching and fascinating interviews demonstrate Ahmad’s enormous acumen, ability and knowledge and develop the ideas in “The Amherst Interviews” and “Distorted Histories.”
 Topics: Arab and Jewish stereotypes; Muhammad Iqbal and the Sufi poetry tradition; conflicts in Sri Lanka and the Balkans; pathologies of power in postcolonial states; resistance strategies to neoliberalism; the narcissism of small differences.
+Recorded over two days.
 October 12 & 13, 1998.

 Interviewed by David Barsamian.